MetaMorphic-Digital/draw-steel/src/docs/Active-Effects.md

 #### Linking status effects

 At the bottom of the Details page is the `Status Condition` dropdown menu.
 This allows you to link on of the system's default Status Conditions to the effect.
-If it is one of the automated conditions then this effect will include that condition in it's functionality a token will behave as if that status condition is applied to it.
+If it is one of the automated conditions then this effect will include that condition in its functionality, and an Actor will behave as if that status condition is applied to it.

-If it is one of the automated conditions that require a targeted token as the source (`Frightened`, `Grabbed`, `Taunted`), and a token is targeted while applying the Active Effect, this targeted token will function as source for those conditions, applying edges and banes accordingly.
+If it is one of the automated conditions that require a targeted token as the source (`Frightened`, `Grabbed`, `Taunted`), and a token is targeted while applying the ActiveEffect, this targeted token will function as source for those conditions, applying edges and banes accordingly.

 ### Duration